 - Cut pieces of wood to size.

-Note: We used our table saw for the largest pieces (or your local home improvement store can cut for you) then used our HART 10″ Miter Saw for the remaining cuts.
+Note: We used our table saw for the largest pieces (or your local home improvement store can cut for you) then used our 10″ Miter Saw for the remaining cuts.

 - Wood glue the four sides to the bottom piece to start; allow proper dry time.